 Based primarily on our research in Hawaiian waters over the last 17 years, and incorporating findings from other researchers as well as delving into the history of the discovery of and interactions withi whales and dolphins in Hawai‘i, The lives of Hawai‘i’s dolphins and whales: natural history and conservation has just been published by the University of Hawai‘i Press.
 The book contains 173 full color illustrations, including 125 photos, 33 maps and 15 illustrations.
 Species illustrations are by Uko Gorter, and photos are taken by the author and by various Cascadia crew and volunteers, as well as photos by Deron Verbeck, Doug Perrine, Chuck Babbitt and others.

 Retail cost in the U.S. is only $24.99.
-The book is available from Barnes and Noble, in Kindle (or print) from Amazon, directly from University of Hawai‘i Press (note UH Press has a 20% discount code (PACS16) good through the end of the year), and from booksellers throughout Hawai‘i and on the mainland.
+The book is available from Barnes and Noble, in Kindle (or print) from Amazon, directly from University of Hawai‘i Press and from booksellers throughout Hawai‘i and on the mainland.

 Some examples of two page spreads from the book below